Global Retry Settings

 • 2 = vanilla: freeze only if sprites were frozen when exiting the previous room (e.g. if you entered a pipe, but not if you entered a door).
 This can be inconsistent if exiting and re-entering the level.

 !always_start_select If 1, Start+Select out of a level is always possible.
-Otherwise, it's only possible with the instant Retry option, or with the Retry prompt with the "Exit" option disabled, or if the level is already beaten like vanilla.
+Otherwise, it's only possible with the instant Retry option, or with the Retry prompt with the "EXIT" option disabled, or if the level is already beaten like vanilla.

 !death_camera_lock If 1, the camera won't scroll vertically during Mario's death animation.